softawaregmbh/docker-webdev/README.md

 ### `alpine-x.x.x`
 We recommend to use the alpine image because of the *small image size*!
 Because alpine linux uses `musl libc` instead of `glibc` you may run into problems.
 More information can be found [here](https://github.com/nodejs/docker-node#nodealpine).
-We had an [issue](https://github.com/sass/node-sass/issues/1858) with [Kendo UI](https://github.com/sass/node-sass/issues/1858) and [node-sass](https://github.com/sass/node-sass) on alpine.
+We had an [issue](https://github.com/sass/node-sass/issues/1858) with Kendo UI and [node-sass](https://github.com/sass/node-sass) on alpine.
 This is the reason why [`debian-x.x.x`](#debian-xxx) exists.

 ### `debian-x.x.x`
-In addition to the *alpine image* a full *debian image* based on the full [official Docker node image](https://github.com/nodejs/docker-node#nodeversion) is available too.
+In addition to the *alpine image* a full *debian image* based on the full [official Docker node image](https://github.com/nodejs/docker-node#nodeversion) is available.

 ### `<...>-x.x.x-<application-type>`
 To further ease the usage of the image we provide *application-specific* images.